pradov-c/VP/README.md

 Requirements
 -----------------
-you need to have installed python, fabric and django, use the following commands to do it:
+you need to have installed python
-* sudo apt-get install python-pip
-* sudo pip install virtualenv
-* sudo pip install fabric
-* sudo pip install django whitenoise

 Run
 --------
-execute the following command
+Execute the following commands sudo pip install -r requirements.txt
-fab deploy